CR-HSDC/School_District_Analysis/Readme.md

 Per *Figure 1* the average math score (79.0 vs. 78.9%), % Passing Math Score (75% vs 74.8%), % Passing Reading (86 vs. 85.7%) and % Overall Passing Score (65 vs. 64.9% scores are affected).

 ***Student Note 1:***  *It is unclear from the provided notes, and starting code if the updated student count should be used throughout.
-If so, this will lead to inaccurate statistics (e.g. total budgets would be calculated based on all students, but student count would be less the Thomas High Ninth Graders.For example in cell 7 of the start code the following code is provided, which is not listed as a required step:*
+If so, this will lead to inaccurate statistics (e.g. total budgets would be calculated based on all students, but student count would be less the Thomas High Ninth Graders).
+For example in cell 7 of the starting code the following code is provided, which is not listed as a required step:*

 ### **total-budget = school-data-df["budget"].sum()**

 *This will calculate the budget for all students.
 For this reason and to provide meaningful results, the total student count for Thomas High School is used.
 Otherwise there is the potential for confusion and inaccurate results.
 Cell 13 of the starting code, which assembles the district_summary_df dataframe inserts the total_budget based on all students, and use the student_count variable.
-For this reason the total student count (including Thomas High School Ninth graders) was used, and all results discussed herein reflect that.*
+For this reason the total student count (including Thomas High School Ninth graders) was used, and all results discussed herein reflect that.
+For the purposes of calculating math/reading avreage the adj_student_count variable was used and is available for viewing in the PyCitySchools_Challenge source code*

 ### **How is the school summary affected?**